 How to Dilute Essential Oils for Topical Use

-Add 12 drops of the essential oil to one ounce of a carrier oil, such as almond, jojoba, apricot, olive, or Fractionated Coconut Oil.
+Add 12 drops of the essential oil to one ounce of a carrier oil, such as almond, jojoba, apricot, grapeseed, or fractionated coconut oil.
 If you have never used the essential oil before, apply it to a small area of skin, and wait at least 24 hours for signs of a reaction (such as redness, itching or other irritation) before using it on larger areas.

 Note: Essential oils are very concentrated and should be used with caution.
 Please dilute them before use.
 Some essential oils are unsafe during all trimesters of pregnancy; others should only be used after the first trimester.
 Use essential oils cautiously if you are pregnant or nursing.
 When using the recipes above for children under the age of 12, use half or less of the amount of essential oils.